 Or do you think..."What the f#@* went wrong?"

 No, my friend.
 Something snapped at some point in their adulthood.
 They couldn't handle the pressures of everyday living and their brain shut down in parts.
 Talking to themselves is a means of coping.
+And many times they become their own only friend in this entire world.
+Sad, isn't it?

 I am sometimes condemned by family members for giving money to strangers.
 Other people who think they "understand" why I do it think I do it as a form of tithing.